Robust-MBDL: A Robust Multi-branch Deep Learning Based Model for Remaining Useful Life Prediction and Operational Condition Identification of Rotating Machines: EXPERIMENTAL SETTINGS

-The dataset was published by the FEMTO-ST Institute in France and used in the 2012 IEEE Prognostic Challenge~\cite{nectoux2012pronostia}.
-It consists of 17 accelerated run-to-failures on a small-bearing test rig, referred to as from $Bearing1_{-}1$ to $Bearing3_{-}3$ in the Table~\ref{table1}.
+The PRONOSTIA dataset was published by the FEMTO-ST Institute in France and used in the 2012 IEEE Prognostic Challenge~\cite{nectoux2012pronostia}.
+It consists of 17 accelerated run-to-failures on a small-bearing test rig, referred to as from $Bearing1_{-}1$ to $Bearing3_{-}3$ (Table~\ref{table1}).
 The bearing was operated under three operating conditions with different levels of rotation speed and load.
 The vibration signals include vertical and horizontal data, which were gathered by two miniature accelerometers positioned at $90^{\circ}$.
-These accelerometers record 2560 samples per 0.1 seconds (sample frequency is 25.6 kHz).
-In the PRONOSTIA bearing dataset, we apply our proposed HI constructor to generate estimated FPT values as the real FPT values of some bearings (e.g. $Bearing1_{-}$1, $Bearing1_{-}$2, $Bearing2_{-}$1, $Bearing2_{-}$2, $Bearing3_{-}$1, $Bearing3_{-}$2) were not provided.
-As shown in Table~\ref{table1}, our estimated FPT values and the real FPT provided by IEEE PHM 2012 Prognostic challenge ~\cite{nectoux2012pronostia} are nearly equal with an average error of 10 seconds.
+Each data segment contains 2560 data points and was collected in 0.1 seconds.

+Tables~\ref{data_XJTU} and~\ref{table1} show detailed information on the two datasets. $h$, $m$, and $s$ denote hours, minutes, and seconds, respectively.
+The tables report the estimated and real FPT.
+The estimated FPT is calculated using the FPT detection method in subsection \ref{sub_sec_HIFPT}, and the real FPT is taken from the dataset if available.

-\subsubsection{Data splitting}
+\subsection{Data splitting}

-As almost the state-of-the-art systems proposed for RUL detection on XJTU\_SY and PRONOSSTIA datasets used the data splitting methods from~\cite{huang2021novel} and~\cite{xu2022sacgnet}, respectively.
-Therefore, we obey these data-splitting methods from these papers to compare our experimental results to the state-of-the-art systems.
-In particular, there are two splitting methods are proposed and referred to as the operating condition-dependent rule (OC-dependent rule) and the Operating-Condition-Independent rule (OC-independent rule), respectively. \begin{itemize} \item OC-independent method: This data-splitting method does not consider the operating condition of bearings \cite{huang2021novel}.
-For more details, for a specific test, one bearing is randomly chosen as the evaluating data, and all the other bearings in the dataset are considered as the training data regardless of the bearings' operating condition. \item OC-dependent method: The data-splitting method takes into account the bearing's operating condition \cite{xu2022sacgnet}.
+As almost all the state-of-the-art systems proposed for RUL detection on the XJTU-SY and PRONOSSTIA datasets used the data splitting methods from \cite{huang2021novel} and~\cite{xu2022sacgnet}, respectively.
+Therefore, we obey these data-splitting methods from these papers to compare our experimental results to state-of-the-art systems.
+In particular, two splitting methods are proposed and referred to as the operating condition-dependent rule (OC-dependent rule) and the operating condition-independent rule (OC-independent rule), respectively. \begin{itemize} \item OC-independent method: This data-splitting method does not consider the operating condition of bearings \cite{huang2021novel}.
+For a specific test, one bearing is randomly chosen as the evaluating data, and all the other bearings in the dataset are considered the training data regardless of the bearings' operating conditions. \item OC-dependent method: The data-splitting method takes into account the bearing's operating condition \cite{xu2022sacgnet}.
 Within each OC, two bearings are assigned to be the training data, while the remaining bearings are reserved for model evaluation. \end{itemize}